 If your business is located in the South East of the UK, Expert Driver Training Academy run FORS & CPC Driver Training courses in Sussex throughout the year.
-Based in Eastbourne, EDTA is supported by an experienced and knowledgeable training manager who has over 30 years experience in the transport sector and understands the link between legislation, operations and delivery.
-The training is focused on adaptability to the trainees personal learning styles with certified courses backed by the relevant governing accreditation bodies.
+Based in Eastbourne, EDTA is supported by an experienced and knowledgeable training manager who has over 30 years of experience in the transport sector and understands the link between legislation, operations and delivery.
+The training is focused on adaptability to the trainees' personal learning styles with certified courses backed by the relevant governing accreditation bodies.

-Expert Driver Training Academy are a FORS (Fleet Operator Recognition Scheme) Associate and they're also members of the FTA (Freight Transport Association) which helps support and shape an efficient freight infrastructure across the UK.
+Expert Driver Training Academy is a FORS (Fleet Operator Recognition Scheme) Associate and they're also members of the FTA (Freight Transport Association) which helps support and shape an efficient freight infrastructure across the UK.

 Both of these organisations are there to ensure that companies who work within the transport and logistics industry stay fully compliant with the law as well as guiding them towards safer operational methods.
 This isn't just for the benefit of their members, but also for the benefit and safety of the general public.